-The most common bone fracture, especially in active adults and children, is a broken leg, and often involves a tibial (or shinbone) fracture.
+The most common bone fracture, especially in active adults and children, is a broken leg and often involves a tibial (or shinbone) fracture.
 In the US, approximately 492,000 tibial fractures are reported every year resulting in close to 400,000 hospital days.
-The usual time for healing a tibial fracture is 12 to 16 weeks.
-However, this is often delayed due to a high incidence of complications requiring strong painkillers for the patient.
-In European countries, osteoporosis related hip fractures were reported to be 620,000 according to a 2010 report.
+The usual time for healing a tibial fracture could be as long as 12 to 16 weeks.
+This is due to a high incidence of complications requiring strong painkillers for the patient.

 A common perception is that vitamin D and calcium are the only nutrients needed for healthy bones or that they aid in the fracture healing process.
-However, this overlooks the fact that the framework of the bone on which calcium and other minerals are deposited is made of protein - collagen.
-Without healthy collagen, bone cannot form and function properly.
-Healthy bone formation depends not only on sufficient amounts of calcium and vitamin D, but more importantly on a proper supply of vitamin C, the amino acids lysine and proline, and other collagen supporting micronutrients.
-Since the human body cannot produce vitamin C and lysine internally, the deficiency of these critical nutrients is very likely and can be further depleted by stress associated with a bone fracture.
+However, this overlooks the fact that calcium and other minerals which contribute to building bones, are deposited on a basic framework made of collagen protein.
+It is essential to have strong and healthy collagen for bones to be formed and function properly.
+Healthy bone formation depends not only on sufficient amounts of calcium and vitamin D, but more importantly on a proper supply of collagen-supporting micronutrients such as vitamin C, the amino acids lysine and proline, and others.
+Since the human body cannot produce vitamin C and lysine internally, the deficiency of these critical nutrients is very likely.
+If there is any pre-existing deficiency of these nutrients, then it is further deepened by the stress associated with a fractured bone.